makreth/UCIWebApp/README.md

 Blackjack Python project embedded with https://repl.it/

+The anteater was redrawn from a UCI example for animating purposes.

-All code and other images written/drawn by Duncan Shepherd.
+All other code written by Duncan Shepherd.